alfabravo-IT/SysAdmin/README.md

 ## 📬 Contact

-For suggestions or collaborations, open an issue or contact me via GitHub.
+For suggestions, open an issue or contact me via GitHub.

 ---